MDRCNY/TDC-UI/00_how_to_use_this_repository/01_using_the_tdc_ui_code.md

 You can also download files individually by navigating to the file and clicking the “Raw” button above the window displaying the file.
 This will open the file’s raw code.
 You can then right-click the page and click “Save as” to save the file to your environment.
 Before opening the raw code, note the file’s extension (as shown in the file path above the window displaying the file in GitHub) as you will have to manually enter the file extension when saving it to your environment.

 ### Using the files with Git
-For instructions on how to navigate the GitHub platform and interact with the files through Git, please see the [02_using_github](https://github.com/MDRCNY/TDC-UI/blob/main/00_how_to_use_this_repository/02_using_github.md) file included in this folder.
+Chapin Hall, one of our TDC partners, provides a helpful [tutorial](https://github.com/chapinhall/FSSDC/blob/master/tutorials/using_github_online.md) on how to navigate the GitHub platform and interact with the files through Git.
 ### Using R Markdown
 The data quality checking code is provided in R Markdown.
 R Markdown is a file format for making dynamic documents with R. An R Markdown document is written in markdown (a plain text format) and contains chunks of embedded R code.
 This allows you to show your code, output, and any explanatory text you might want in one clean document.
 See R Studio's guide on getting started here: [R Markdown Introduction](https://rmarkdown.rstudio.com/lesson-1.html)